ajinkyakadu/DynamicXRayCT/README.md

-# DynamicXRayCTVision
+# DynamicXRayCT

-Welcome to DynamicXRayCTVision!
+Welcome to DynamicXRayCT!
 This repository houses the MATLAB codebase for our project titled [Single-shot Tomography of Discrete Dynamic Objects](https://arxiv.org/abs/2311.05269).
 Our work introduces a novel method for the reconstruction of high-resolution temporal images in dynamic tomographic imaging.

 ## Dynamic Tomographic Reconstruction

 In the realm of dynamic tomographic imaging, capturing discrete objects with smooth boundaries that vary over time has always been a challenging task, especially with limited measurements at each time point.
-DynamicXRayCTVision addresses this challenge head-on.
+DynamicXRayCT addresses this challenge head-on.
 Our approach synergistically combines spatial and temporal information of dynamic objects, leveraging the level-set method for image segmentation and a sinusoidal basis for motion representation.
 This fusion results in a computationally efficient and easily optimizable variational framework.
 Our method stands out by enabling the reconstruction of high-quality 2D or 3D image sequences with just a single projection per frame.

 ## Key Features